How Does the Vatican Elect a New Pope? A Step-by-Step Guide

 The Papal Vacancy: When the Seat Becomes Empty

-The papacy becomes vacant either through the death of a reigning pope or his resignation.
-In modern history, Pope Benedict XVI’s resignation in 2013 was a rare instance, as it marked the first voluntary papal resignation since 1415.
-When the seat becomes vacant, the Vatican’s Camerlengo, the chamberlain of the Church, officially confirms the pope’s death or resignation.
+The papacy is vacant between the death or resignation of one pope and the election of his successor.
+The most recent papal resignation, that of Pope Benedict XVI in 2013, is a rare exception, the first since 1415.
+The vacancy of the see is declared by the Vatican’s Camerlengo, or chamberlain of the Church.
+The Camerlengo confirms the pope’s death or resignation.

 Cosimo I Enters the College of Cardinals – Philip Galle, CC0, via Wikimedia Commons